KacperL98/RickAndMortyA/README.md

 ### Data

-Data displayed from the first screen on the adapter
+Data displayed from the first screen on the RecyclerViewAdapter(item_character.xml)

 ```Kotlin
 fun bind(data: CharacterData, listener: CharactersInterface){